A Screening Instrument for Screen Addiction – the CAGE-SA

 University Centre Shrewsbury

 The author outlines the concept of screen addiction with features such as similar features – increasing amounts of time spent online, anxiety on withdrawal from the screen, damage to relationships through isolation or irritability with others, physical damage through a sedentary lifestyle – e.g. thrombosis from prolonged gaming, reduced repertoire of behaviour to focus on screen activity or a virtual world rather than reality.
 The author outlines the development of a screening instrument based on the CAGE for alcoholism to enable screening for screen addiction in clinical conversations with adolescents and adults.
 The CAGE-SA is presented together with plans for research to establish its psychometric properties.
+The pilot study has been conducted.

 Addiction usually implies some pathological attachment to a substance or activity which involves exclusivity, untoward consequences for the individual and society e.g. psychological or physical consequences, tolerance or habituation, and withdrawal effects.
 Alcohol dependency is a classic addiction, with suffers having a restricted pattern of behaviour, a preoccupation with obtaining alcohol and consequences for their work, psychological or physical damage to their relatives/friends, tolerance and increasing consumption, physical adverse effects such as liver damage, and withdrawal symptoms on cessation.